David Wise's Aviation History Website

 Ultralights & Microlights & Light Sport Aircraft (LSA)

-In several countries, including France, Italy, Denmark, Australia and several East European and Asian countries, ultralight/microlight/LSA aircraft are registered in a separate sequence, in a different format to a conventional registration, and usually without the nationality prefix.
+In several countries, including France, Italy, Denmark, Australia and several East European and Asian countries, aircraft in the ultralight/microlight/LSA categories are registered in a separate sequence, in a different format to a conventional registration, and usually without the nationality prefix.
 For convenience within these lists, the standard registration nationality prefix has been added, even though it is not normally displayed on the aircraft.
 Control of these 'registrations' are often delegated to the National Aero Clubs, or Air Sport or Microlight organisations instead of the main airworthiness authorities, and information is often difficult to obtain.

 These problems are compounded in France and Belgium by the additional issue of radio callsigns, in the format of F-Jxxx and OQ-xxx pseudo-registrations, to individual pilots and unrelated to the airframe registration.
-These are occasionally painted on airframes which have only one regular pilot, or more often Dymo-taped on the dash panel.
+These are occasionally painted on airframes which have only one regular pilot, or more often taped on the dash panel.
 Where known, these callsigns are included in square brackets.

 The limits defining a Microlight or Ultralight vary between countries.
 In much of Europe, for a two-seat land-plane it is 992 lb/450 kg max weight and 35 kt stall speed.
 In much of the rest of the world, it is 1200 lb/544 kg and 45 kt stall.
 Australia and NZ initially used these limits, but the weight limit was raised in about 2010 to 1320 lb/600 kg, in line with the USA Light Sport Aircraft (LSA) category, and re-labelled as such.
 In Canada, the relevant category is the AULA (Advanced Ultra-Light Aircraft) for which the limits are 1232 lb/560 kg and 39 kt stall.
 The FAI uses the 450 kg weight limit without a stall-speed limit to define a two-seat land-plane Microlight for international competition purposes.
 Similarly the weight and stall-speed limits for single seat and floatplane microlights are different and vary between countries.

-In several countries, many older amateur-built small aircraft, which were originally on the main registers, have been transferred to the separate subsequently-created ultralight/microlight/LSA registers.
+In several countries many older amateur-built small aircraft, which were originally on the main registers, have been transferred to the separate subsequently-created ultralight/microlight/LSA registers.

 Having been both a regular Jodel pilot and interested in aircraft history for many years, I have been researching a production list of the Jodel family.
 This started out many years ago as a proposed appendix to a book by somebody else on the history of Jodels.
 The book was never completed, but I continued to update the listings I had started and the results are here.
-It includes all models in the evolution from the 1948-vintage Jodel D9 to the latest Robin DR500, both amateur-built and commercially produced, worldwide.
+It includes all models in the evolution from the 1948-vintage Jodel D9 to the latest D20 and Robin DR500, both amateur-built and commercially produced, worldwide.
 I have also compiled a registration cross-index.